Detention Fees

 Freight detention charges typically arise due to delays in the shipping and handling processes.
 Here are some common causes of these delays:

-• If loading or unloading takes longer than expected, it can delay the return of the container.
-This could be due to inadequate staffing, equipment failures, or inefficient processes at the warehouse or distribution center.
+• If loading or unloading takes longer than expected, it can delay the return of the empty container.
+This could be due to inadequate staffing, equipment failures, or inefficient processes at the warehouse or distribution center, and may result in detention charges if the empty container is not returned on time.

-• Delays in customs clearance, such as slow processing of customs paperwork, inaccurate or incomplete documentation, or issues with cargo clearance, can all lead to containers being held up and result in detention charges.
+• Delays in processing customs paperwork, inaccurate or incomplete documentation, or issues with customs clearance can all lead to containers being held up, which triggers detention charges.

-• If the dock schedules are not well-coordinated, containers might arrive when no appropriate equipment or personnel are available to unload them, or they may be picked up too late after unloading.
+• If the dock schedules are not well-coordinated, when a container arrives, there may be no appropriate equipment or personnel available to unload it, or the container may be picked up too late after unloading, increasing the risk of detention charges.

 • Poor communication between shipping lines, truckers, warehouses, and terminals can lead to misunderstandings about scheduling and requirements, resulting in detained containers.